Vitamin D deficiency, why does it happen?

-Vitamin D is not a typical vitamin, as we receive in different ways: through nutrition and via exposing our skin to sunlight (UVB rays), converting into an element that activates when our body needs it.
+Vitamin D is not a common vitamin since it is received in different ways: through the diet and by exposing our skin to sunlight (UVB rays), it transforms into an element that activates when our body needs it.

-Up to 90% of the vitamin D is generated this way.
-Only between a 5 and 10% of the necessary vitamin D is absorbed through our diet, fundamentally eating regularly blue fish, butter, milk, egg yolk and cheese.
+Up to a 90% of vitamin D is produced in this way.
+Only between a 5 and 10% of the necessary vitamin D is absorbed through our diet, mainly by eating blue fish, butter, milk, egg yolk, and cheese regularly.

-Several studies have shown that approximately 80 to 90% of the people who live in industrialized and modern countries, suffer from a mild to a severe Vitamin D deficiency.
-The reason for which a vitamin d deficiency can occur are varied and can be related to a specific lifestyle and environment.
-It can also be down to one single reason or a combination of them.
+Several studies have shown that approximately between 80 to 90% of the people who live in industrialized and modern countries, suffer from a mild to severe vitamin D deficiency.
+The reasons why a vitamin D deficiency can occur are varied and can be related to a specific lifestyle and environment.
+It can also be due to a single factor or a combination of them.

-Tends to happen in all of those that live above the latitude 42º (north of Rome).
-In these areas during the months of October to March the sun is to low and does not have the sufficient UVB radiation spectrum to be able to penetrate our skin.
+This tends to happen to all those who live above the 42º latitude (north of Rome).
+During the months of October to March, the sun is too low in these areas and it does not produce enough UVB radiation to be able to penetrate our skin.

-To go for a walk during 20 minutes in the winter can be a well-intentioned advise, but it is not enough for the formation of vitamin D. Additionally, the environmental pollution of cities prevents the UV rays from reaching our skin.
+Going for a walk during 20 minutes in the winter can be a well-intentioned advise, but it is not enough for the production of vitamin D. Additionally, the environmental pollution of cities prevents the UV rays from reaching our skin.

-The vitamin D stores that we have gained, generally, during the summer months will run out and be reduced to a half in two months approximately.
-Therefore, a lot of people are affected, being more prone to catching a cold, or feeling low or in a bad mood.
-A winter holiday, of two week in the sun are ideal to restore our body’s vitamin d reserves.
+Generally speaking, the vitamin D reserves that have been acquired during summer will run out and be reduced to a half in two months approximately.
+Therefore, a lot of people are affected, which makes it more likely to catch a cold, or feeling low or in a bad mood.
+A winter holiday, of two week in the sun are ideal to restore our body’s vitamin D reserves.

-Sunbathing in a swimming costume during 15-20 minutes, three times a week, is enough to obtain the normal amounts of Vitamin D. However this is not something that everyone can allow themselves to do, for professional or other reasons, and this way there are a lot of people that even during the months of the summer are not exposed to the sun enough.
+Sunbathing in a swimsuit during 15-20 minutes, three times a week, is enough to obtain the normal Vitamin D amounts.
+However this is not something that everyone can do, for professional or other reasons.
+This is why there are a lot of people do not sunbathe enough during the summer.

 In fact, it is advisable to be exposed to sunlight in the summer, no matter which latitude you live in.